nikita-surya/nikit/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Machine Learning
   - Computer Vision
-  - XAI
+  - eXplainable AI
-  - NLP
+  - Natural Language Processing

 # Education to show in About widget
 education: